Utah Administrative Code

 (e) ancillary administrative and support services to be provided at the remote facility; and

-(f) Uniform Building Code occupancy classification of the remote facility physical structure.
+(f) International Building Code occupancy classification of the remote facility physical structure.

 (3) Upon receipt of the satellite service program narrative and construction drawings, the Department shall make a determination of the applicable licensing requirements including the need for licensing the service.
 The Department shall verify at least the following items: